 - Does not meet the guidelines for referral to the Minister, eg no new claims presented, or new claims are not plausible or not likely to engage Australia’s protection obligations; or

 - Meet the guidelines for referral to the Minister

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you make a Section 48B ministerial intervention request, or click here to learn more about Australian visas.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you make a Section 48B ministerial intervention request, or click here to learn more about Australian visas.